Hospital to community

 The co-location of services into a Neighbourhood Health Centre will be transformative for people who have faced systematic challenges around the coordination of their care.
 For example, we know that women have faced particular difficulty with NHS fragmentation in the past and we are committed to women’s health never again being ignored.

-In Tower Hamlets, women’s health hubs have proven effective by providing women referred by their GP with a single point of access, triage and direction to the right care, in the right place.
+In Tower Hamlets, the women’s health hub has proven effective by providing women referred by their GP with a single point of access, triage and direction to the right care, in the right place.

 The benefits have included: